Priscilla King Gray died at home with family members present on February 8, 2023. She

 412926, Boston MA 02441-2926.
 Include a note to indicate the gift is in memory of Priscilla Gray.) or to

-the Priscilla King Gray ‘55 Scholarship Fund at Wheaton College.
-(Friends and
+the Priscilla King Gray ‘55 Scholarship Fund at Wheaton College

 family may mail a check to College Advancement Office, Wheaton College, 26, East Main Street, Norton,